 Regional Representatives: North America, Africa, Asia & Europe

 Regional representatives give voice to the members, institutions, and projects in their region, and collectively provide a global perspective to the Executive Committee.
 As members of the Executive Committee, regional representatives have responsibility for the oversight of TDWG and the authority to approve/decline strategic initiatives, budgets, and all aspects of operations and activities.
 The Executive Committee also approves or declines the formation of Interest and Task Groups, as well as the ratification of standards and best practice specifications produced by Interest and Task Groups.

 To nominate someone for one of the positions above, first confirm that the nominee is willing to accept the responsibilities of the office.
-Then work with the nominee to send a brief statement of the nominee’s background and vision (maximum 400 words) to the TDWG Secretary (email@example.com).
+Then work with the nominee to send a brief statement of the nominee’s background and vision (maximum 400 words) to the TDWG Secretary (firstname.lastname@example.org).
 Self nominations are accepted.
-All nominations must be complete and received before the close of the annual meeting.
+All nominations must be complete and received by 7 November 2022.

 The TDWG Secretariat will post nominees’ statements to the TDWG website and distribute ballots to all institutional and individual members in good standing.
 In the case of institutional members, we will notify the primary and secondary contacts, but only one ballot response will be accepted.
 If you are uncertain about your membership status, please inquire with the TDWG Treasurer (email@example.com).
 Institutional ballots will be weighted as five individual ballots.

 Nominations due by 7 November 2022 Ballots will be distributed by email shortly thereafter.
 The balloting period will be at least 30 days from the date of distribution.
 Exact date-times will be announced via TDWG Announcements and posted here.